StefanSilver/Dataloop-Documentation/Documentation/Semantic-Segmentation/semantic_segmentation_guide.md

 # to open the Dataset in web
 dataset.open_in_web()
 ```
-A good way to find the Item ID is to `open_in_web` your Dataset, and then double-clicking your Dataset in the web UI and  clicking the Item you want to use.
+A visual way to find the Item ID is to `open_in_web` your Dataset then double-click your Dataset in the web UI to open it.
+From there, you can click the Item you want to use.
 You will see the item ID open in the right-side of the Web-UI of Dataloop.
 ![image](https://user-images.githubusercontent.com/58508793/228821855-9ad287b3-d4df-45d5-9129-329715f0b2f5.png)

-Make sure you have at least one Item in the dataset, otherwise upload one.
-After finding your Item's ID, we can get that Item in a variable, as seen below.
+Make sure you have at least one Item in the Dataset, otherwise upload one.
+After finding your Item's ID, we can set that Item ID as a variable `item`.
+See below.
 ```python
 item = dl.items.get(item_id='<item_id>')
 ```
-Now we must create a Filter that will search for all Polygon Annotations, and then get a list of those Annotations in a variable:
+Now we must create a Filter that will search for all Polygon Annotations and then assign the list of those Annotations as a variable `annotations`:

 ```python
 # Get all polygons